What herbicides to test? We test any herbicide(s), rates, mixtures, sequences.

 - Do NOT wash or wet plants.

-- Keep in fridge until ready to post.
+- If its warm, keep in fridge until ready to post.

-- Mail to P. Boutsalis using Australia Post (Express Post) at the address above.
+- Mail to Plant Science Consulting using Australia Post (Express Post) to the address above.

 - Don’t forget to sign the Air Transport declaration.